taniamalamute/cappellari-institute/README.md

-# Welcome to Cappellari Institute repository
+# Welcome to my Cappellari Institute exercises repository

 This repository contains exercises on Delphi and SQL Server that I have proposed during the courses at the Cappellari Institute (Ferrara, Italy)